fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/09_destructors.md

 };
 ```

-However, one thing comes to mind - what would be a possible use of parameters in destructors?
+One thing comes to mind - what would be a possible use of parameters in destructors?
 How would I call a destructor on an expiring object?

 The answer is simple: you can't. **Destructors are always 0-argument and can not be overloaded.** So every class always has exactly 1 destructor (implicit or custom one) and you can at most customize it's body.